DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## AWS PrivateLink Support

-You can run the Forwarder in a VPC by using AWS PrivateLink.
+You can run the Forwarder in a VPC by using AWS PrivateLink to connect to Datadog.

-1. Follow the [setup instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) for adding Datadog's **API** endpoint to your VPC.
+1. Follow the [setup instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add an endpoint to your VPC for Datadog's **API** service.
-2. Follow the [same procedure](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add Datadog's **Logs** endpoint to your VPC.
+2. Follow the [same procedure](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add a second endpoint to your VPC for Datadog's **Logs** service.
+3. Follow the [same procedure](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) once more to add a third endpoint to your VPC for Datadog's **Traces** service.
-3. By default, the Forwarder's API key is stored in the Secrets Manager.
-The secrets manager endpoint needs to be added to the VPC.
-You can follow the instructions [here for adding AWS services to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint).
+4. By default, the Forwarder's API key is stored in the Secrets Manager.
+The Secrets Manager endpoint needs to be added to the VPC.
+You can follow the instructions [here](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) for adding AWS services to a VPC.
-4. When installing the Forwarder with the CloudFormation template, enable 'DdUsePrivateLink' and set at least one Subnet Id and Security Group.
+5. When installing the Forwarder with the CloudFormation template, enable 'DdUsePrivateLink' and set at least one Subnet Id and Security Group.

 ### AWS PrivateLink Limitations